miguelgonpam/VM-i386-32bit/README.md

 `loader.h` is the header file that defines the functions needed to load the executable. \
 `loader.c` is the implementation file that actually loads the executable bytecode into the memory.

+`interface.h` is the header file that defines the functions needed to create the program's interface. \
+`interface.c` is the implementation file that implements the interface using the `ncurses` library.